 A grande matcha latte tends to have around 240 calories, 32 grams of sugar, and 80 milligrams of caffeine.

 Latte lovers will adore this twist on the classic hot drink.

-Starbucks’ Blonde espresso mixes with steamed milk before vanilla and brown sugar syrups are blended in to create a comforting latte.
+Starbucks’ Blonde espresso drinks mix steamed milk before vanilla and brown sugar syrups are blended in to create a comforting latte.